live-wire/journal/README.md

 - Navigate between screens: `ctrl + b` and `arrow`
 - Close a pane: `ctrl + d`
 - Detach a session: `ctrl + b` and `d`
+- `tmux new -s <sessionname>` or just `tmux` starts a new tmux session.
 - `tmux ls` to list all sessions
 - `tmux attach -t <session-number>` to attach to a session
 - `tmux -CC` is a nice tmux iTerm integration.

+#### Tmux shared session. (cursors move together)
+- `tmux -S /tmp/pair` will start a shared session.
+Now make this `/tmp/pair` accessable to all by doing a `chmod 777 /tmp/pair` so other users can join your session
+- `tmux -S /tmp/pair attach` will allow users to join this session and watch you code (in multiple split screens if need be).

 ---
 `Oct 11, 2019`